What is maintenance pending suit?

-The order for maintenance pending suit must state how much should be paid periodically until decree absolute.
+The order for MPS must state how much should be paid periodically until decree absolute.

 How will the payments be made?

-The payments must be made by standing order.
+The payments must be made by standing order (s 1(5) Maintenance Enforcement Act 1991).
 Unless the court order provides that the payments should be paid in advance the payment will be presumed to be in arrears.